mehmetka/notebook/docs/technical/how-to/iterm-profile-automate-ops.md

 - Deselect "Applications in terminal may change the title" option
 - Select "Profile Name" in "Title" dropdown list on the right
 - Write any command to execute when clicked in "send text at start" input.
 For example: "ssh -i private-key username@ip" (key file's path must be absolute)
 - Done.
 When click you just created "Profile", your command will be executed.

-*>_ Unknown* (2022-08-13 21:12:10)
+> Unknown (2022-08-13 21:12:10)

-tags: how-to, technical
+> #how-to